Contents¶

 To Deploy OEI using helm in k8s aenvironment,

-setup is a prerequisite.You need update the
+k8ssetup is a prerequisite.You need update the

-leader machine as leader node inhosts
+k8sleader machine as leader node inhostsfile.Non

-deployment will fail.For
+k8sleader machine thehelmdeployment will fail.For

-parameters will not applicable, Since node selection & pod selection will be done byk8s
+helmdeploymentansible-remotenodeparameters will not applicable, Since node selection & pod selection will be done byk8sorchestrator.Make sure you are deleting

-FAILED - RETRYING: [leader]: Wait for Provisioning is Done (5 retries left).
+FAILED - RETRYING: [leader]: Wait for Provisioning is Done (5 retries left)..
+It occurs during waiting time.
+It is not an error

 Update the

-## Deploy in k8s mode using helm DEPLOYMENT_MODE: "k8s"
+DEPLOYMENT_MODEflag ask8s## Deploy in k8s mode using helm DEPLOYMENT_MODE: "k8s"

 Save & Close